tvweinstock/xmas_card/README.md

-A little [holiday greeting card] (http://tvweinstock.github.io/xmas_card/) for my loved ones this holiday 2014.
+A little [greeting card] (http://tvweinstock.github.io/xmas_card/) for my friends and family for holidays 2014.

 Built from scratch with HTML5, CSS3, and jQuery.

-Click the lightbulb to see the tower twinkle.
+Click the lightbulb to see the tower twinkle. :christmas_tree: